ddooley/ddooley.github.io/_pages/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_age_measurement_datums.png">

 In fact there are many kinds of [`ages`](http://purl.obolibrary.org/obo/OBI_0001167) in the biomedical and biological research realm; a number of related datums from OBI are listed here.
-Rather than creating a litany of data properties, OBI has chosen an alternative approach - a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties. **This is not to say non-OBI `data properties` are forbidden in application ontologies - but going through the exercise of defining them in terms of a generic BFO/OBI/OBO Foundry set of terms is a good exercise that may anticipate data sharing issues.**
+Rather than creating a litany of data properties, OBI has chosen an alternative approach - a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties.
+This is not to say non-OBI `data properties` are forbidden in application ontologies - but going through the exercise of defining them in terms of a generic BFO/OBI/OBO Foundry set of terms may help anticipate data sharing issues.

 Below is an example focusing on providing values for information content entities typically connected to a person instance.

 <img src="/assets/images/docs/data_lee_has_specified_value.png">

-OBI uses data properties in a limited way, via `has measurement value`,  `has specified value`, and `has specified numeric value`, and relies on the subject of the relation to provide `aboutness` semantics.
+OBI uses data properties in a limited way, via [`has measurement value`(http://purl.obolibrary.org/obo/IAO_0000004),  [`has specified value`](http://purl.obolibrary.org/obo/OBI_0002135), and [`has specified numeric value`](http://purl.obolibrary.org/obo/OBI_0001937), and relies on the subject of the relation to provide `aboutness` semantics.
 This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* The `aboutness` details have the extra benefit of facilitating appropriate data exchange between ontology-driven systems.
 By specifying that a string field is about a first name or a last name, maiden name, full name, SIN number, postal code, etc. this then provides the core 'aboutness' information that guides the merging and federated querying of triple store graphs.

 ## Missing values